 After completing a degree in Theatre Design, Jamie decided to put down his pencils and paintbrushes to spend three years teaching in Japan.
 Upon his return, he decided to pursue his love for wine by embarking on his WSET qualifications.
 Having recently completed his WSET Diploma, he has joined Bibendum as a Wine Educator to share his passion for all things vinous.

 With a BA in International Politics, Emily moved into hospitality management where she gained great experience across a number of iconic pub and bar groups.
 She joined Bibendum over six years ago.
 At the weekend, you'll find her drinking a crisp glass of Albarino while cheering on her local rugby team, Blackheath.

 Gab found a love for wine (and winery dogs) during her years on the hospitality scene around Australia.
 The desire to dip her toes into a bigger wine and hospitality industry drove her to London and today she writes, reads and talks non-stop about wine for Bibendum's website and social channels.

 Adriana grew up in the winelands of Robertson and studied at Stellenbosch University, South Africa.
-Here she was inspired to complete two courses with Cape Wine Academy, while completing an MA degree.
+Being surrounded by vineyards her whole life inspired her to complete two courses with Cape Wine Academy, while completing an MA degree.
 Having realised that wine is much more fun than Political Science, she moved into marketing in the wine industry, and has never looked back!